Carol Araullo

-Carol Pagaduan Araullo is a Filipino activist and is currently the Chairperson of Bagong Alyansang Makabayan (New Patriotic Alliance).
+Maria Carolina "Carol" Castillo Pagaduan Araullo (born December 15, 1953) is a Filipino activist and was formerly the Chairperson of Bagong Alyansang Makabayan (New Patriotic Alliance).

 College education and early activism

 Araullo went into University of the Philippines Diliman as a psychology major.
 Active in extra-curriculars, she was elected councilor in the College of Arts and Sciences, and later as vice-chairperson of the University Student Council.
 She also joined the UP Student Catholic Action.
 During the Diliman Commune, she was studying for exam when she was called by a fellow student by realizing unto her that while the students are outside protesting, she is still studying.
 She participated in the said mass action but was initially critical of the violence coming from both the police and the protesters.
 But having witnessed the shooting of Pastor Mesina radicalized her, realizing that, "the State, the government, that has a monopoly on sanctioned violence."

 She became a known youth leader during the resistance under the martial law era under then-dictator Ferdinand Marcos, Sr..
 She graduated from University of the Philippines College of Medicine.
 She delivered the valedictory address at the 1975 UP commencement exercises after she was detained for two years.
 She also went and organized in the underground.